 Exhibitions & events

-Thursday 31 October, 7:30pm: Chipping Norton Archaeological Research Group (CHARG) invite you to a talk by Dr Ed Caswell, Bronze Age Oxfordshire: was it the ‘wild west’ of its day?.
+Thursday 31 October, 7:30pm: Chipping Norton Archaeological Research Group (CHARG) invite you to a talk by Dr Ed Caswell, Bronze Age Oxfordshire: was it the ‘wild west’ of its day?
 Lower Town Hall, Chipping Norton.
 No charge for entrance but donations welcomed.
 Further information here.

 Saturday 2 November, 12pm to 5pm: The Soldiers of Oxfordshire Museum in Woodstock will host a First World War-themed family day.
 There will be living history displays, interactive galleries, and historians and heritage organisations on hand to help visitors find out more about the First World War in Oxfordshire and about their own family history.
 The museum will be accepting donations of records and objects with local Great War stories.
 Further information here.

-Saturday 2 November: Two community plays, written by local playwright Peter Cann and directed by Oxford Theatre Guild’s Tim Eyres, will be presented at the Museum of Oxford.
+Saturday 2 November: SOLD OUT Two community plays, written by local playwright Peter Cann and directed by Oxford Theatre Guild’s Tim Eyres, will be presented at the Museum of Oxford.
 The Cutteslowe Walls and Oxford’s Inferno (about a major strike at Pressed Steel) explore two significant events that took place in Oxford ninety years ago, in 1934.
 There will be performances at 2:30pm and 5:30pm.
 Each performance is a double-bill of both plays, shown back-to-back, with an interval.
 Tickets (only £8.50) can be bought from the Museum Shop, and will be available via the Museum of Oxford’s website in due course.
 The plays form the first two parts of The Oxford Trilogy; the third play, Little Edens – about the 1934 Florence Park rent strike – will be shown at the Museum of Oxford on Saturday 7 December.

 Saturday 16 November: A day school, Chipping Norton: Archaeology, History and Buildings, will be held at Rewley House in Oxford.
 The event is jointly hosted by the Oxford University’s Department for Continuing Education and the Oxfordshire Victoria County History to mark the publication of the latter’s forthcoming volume on the town.
 Find out more and book your place here.